 I specialize in zones of contact between Arabic and Hebrew, and my work often finds itself at the nexus of literature and history, or of cultural studies and religion.
-My interests include comparative Jewish and Islamic modernities (as viewed through the haskala and modernist Islam); the intellectual and literary history of Arab Jews in the late nineteenth-century Arab East (Iraq, Greater Syria, and Egypt), particularly their participation in the nahda and the haskala; contemporary Hebrew and Arabic writing in Israel/Palestine; the revision of modern Sephardi/Mizrahi/ Arab Jewish intellectual history (fostering collaborative work on North Africa, the Levant, and the Ottoman heartland); Jewish literary multilingualism and the revision of modern Hebrew literary history (haskala to present); Jewish literature and world literature; comparative Middle Eastern literatures; the broader comparative history of modern non-Western "renaissance" and "enlightenment" movements; temporalities of Israel/Palestine; and questions of comparison and asymmetry, particularly in relation to literature and asymmetric warfare.
+My interests include comparative Jewish and Islamic modernities (as viewed through the haskala and modernist Islam); the intellectual and literary history of Arab Jews in the late nineteenth-century Arab East (Iraq, Greater Syria, and Egypt), particularly their participation in the nahda and the haskala; contemporary Hebrew and Arabic writing in Israel/Palestine; the revision of modern Sephardi/Mizrahi/ Arab Jewish intellectual history (fostering collaborative work on North Africa, the Levant, and the Ottoman heartland); Jewish literary multilingualism and the revision of modern Hebrew literary history (haskala to present); Jewish literature and world literature; comparative Middle Eastern literatures; the broader comparative history of modern non-Western "renaissance" and "enlightenment" movements; temporalities of Israel/Palestine; passing, doubling, and the split self in cultures of the U.S. and Israel/Palestine; and questions of comparison and asymmetry, particularly in relation to literature and asymmetric warfare.
 Throughout these myriad pursuits, I am particularly fascinated by questions of comparison, historicism, linguistic representation, literary multilingualism, and (cross)cultural circulation.

 My award-winning book Poetic Trespass examines multilingualism, translation, and the cultural politics of language in the literature, art, and cinema of Israel/Palestine from the early 20th century to 2010.
-I am currently at work on my second book, an intellectual history of Arab Jews from 1863-1948, and in May 2015 I organized a collaborative working group bringing together scholars of North African, Ottoman, and Levantine Jewish history.
-With Allison Schachter, I recently co-edited a special issue of Prooftexts: A Journal of Jewish Literary History, on Jewish literature and world literature (publication in fall 2017).
-I am also working on temporality in contemporary Palestinian and Israeli culture, and am in the early stages of developing a new project on cross-identification (twinning, doubling, passing) in cultural discourse from Palestine and Israel, with an eye to revising dominant paradigms of relationality between the "political" and the "psychological" and the politics of allegory in critical readings of the conflict.
+With Allison Schachter, I co-edited a special issue of Prooftexts: A Journal of Jewish Literary History on Jewish literature and World Literature (fall 2017).
+I am currently at work on my second book, an intellectual history of Arab Jews from 1863-1948.
+I am also working on temporality in contemporary Palestinian and Israeli culture, and am in early stages of a new project on cross-identification (twinning, doubling, passing) in cultural discourse from Palestine and Israel, with an eye to revising dominant paradigms of relationality between the "political" and the "psychological" and the politics of allegory in critical readings of the conflict.

 Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014): http://press.princeton.edu/titles/10389.html